 Patient-centered fertility care: First Visit

-- General and gynaecological health check.
-Most likely an ultrasound will be performed this same day to check your uterus and ovaries.
+- General and gynaecological examination.
+It is very likely that a gynaecological ultrasound scan will be carried out on the same day to assess the morphology and function of your uterus and ovaries.

-- A basic sperm analysis.
+- A basic semen analysis.

-- Sperm morphology analysis.
+- Sperm morphology study.

 - An analysis of your anti-Müllerian hormone (AMH) to assess your ovarian activity.

 - In this first visit, the gynaecologist who sees you will give you an initial assessment of your prognosis and the possible alternatives for a personalised design of the treatment.
 The visits or telephone or Skype contacts that you may need later to resolve your doubts or obtain additional information related to this visit will be free of charge.

 It is advisable to bring all the documents (analyses, tests, medical reports…) that may be of interest, you can even send us these documents scanned, which will speed up the study as the gynaecologist will be able to see these tests prior to the visit.

 In any case, if it is difficult for you to have the documents, do not delay the visit as the interview will allow us to make a proper assessment and confirm whether they are absolutely necessary or dispensable.